Cognigy/Documentation/docs/en/docs/ai/nlu/nlu-overview/ml-intents.md

 </figure>

 ???+ warning "Delete Example Sentences using Keyboard"
-    *Delete Icon* of an example sentence cannot be accessed just with a keyboard.
-A keyboard-only user can still delete an example sentence by clearing the field using *Delete* or *Backspace* keys.
+    The *Delete Icon* of an example sentence cannot be accessed when only using a keyboard.
+However, a keyboard-only user can still delete an example sentence simply by clearing the field using *Delete* or *Backspace* keys.

 ## Slots and Lexicons
 <div class="divider"></div>